Skip to content

 • Initialize nested ormar models if you pass a dictionary or a primary key value

-dict is a method inherited from pydantic, yet ormar adds its own parameters and has some nuances when working with default values, therefore it's listed here for clarity.
+model_dump is a method inherited from pydantic, yet ormar adds its own parameters and has some nuances when working with default values, therefore it's listed here for clarity.

-dict as the name suggests export data from model tree to dictionary.
+model_dump as the name suggests export data from model tree to dictionary.

-Explanation of dict parameters:
+Explanation of model_dump parameters:

 include (ormar modified)